Chris Halter

 Professional Activities

-• California Commission on Teacher Credentialing (CTC) Board of Institutional Review (BIR) member.
-2008-present.
+- California Commission on Teacher Credentialing Board of Institutional Review member (2008–present)

-• Panel Member, Instructional Materials Adoption Panel (IMAP) member for the California Department of Education 2007 Mathematics Material Adoption
+- Panel member, Instructional Materials Adoption Panel for the California Department of Education 2007 mathematics materials adoption

-• Program/Brochure chair, Greater San Diego Mathematics Council (GSDMC) Executive Board.
+- Program and brochure chair, Greater San Diego Mathematics Council Executive Board

 Grant Review

-• Pre-proposal Reviewer (December 2010).
-Next Generation Learning Challenges Grant – Wave 1.
-A collaboration among philanthropists, educators, innovators, and technologists focused on scaling today's most creative and innovative IT solutions to improve college readiness and completion, particularly for low-income young adults, providing grants of up to $250,000.
+- Pre-proposal reviewer (December 2010), Next Generation Learning Challenges Grant, Wave 1.
+This initiative brought together philanthropists, educators, innovators, and technologists to scale creative information technology solutions that improve college readiness and completion, particularly for low-income young adults.

-• Grant reviewer and mentor (1997-1999).
-Digital High School Initiative, California Department of Education.
-Digital High School education technology grant program, passed in 1997 by the California State Legislature.
-The program allocates $1 billion in grant money to California public schools over a four-year period.
+- Grant reviewer and mentor (1997–1999), Digital High School Initiative, California Department of Education.
+This education technology grant program, enacted by the California State Legislature in 1997, allocated funding to California public schools over a four-year period.

 Current